Major changes to the benefits system

 Around 500 households will be affected by the benefit cap and four in five of these people will lose from a few pence up to £150 per week, one in six between £150 and £300 per week and one in 25 will lose over £300 per week.

 Some 15,000 people on benefits will now have to pay part of their council tax.
 The new universal credit will be paid monthly and directly to claimants instead of weekly, with rent paid directly to landlords.
 People not used to regularly paying their own rent or having to manage large sums of money will have to budget very carefully or may risk losing their home.

 The council and its partners are working to make sure families and individuals understand their options and get the advice and help they need.

 Find out how you are affected by using our welfare reform calculator.

 There is a limit on the total amount of benefit that most people aged 16 to 64 can get.
 This is called a benefit cap.

 The new universal credit will provide support for people both in and out of work merging a number of benefits into one.

 Changes to council tax benefit

-The government has announced that council tax benefit is to be removed from April 2013.
+The government removed council tax benefit in April 2013.
 Councils are required to provide a local scheme, called council tax support.

 Housing benefit reduced - extra bedrooms